-The present state of immediate scan (IMM SCAN) is displayed; Y (yes, which is the factory and \RST default) or N (no).
+The present state of immediate scan (IMM SCAN) is displayed, Y (yes, which is the factory and \RST default) or N (no).
 With immediate scan enabled, the scan will start when you press the STEP or SCAN key.
-Use the $\Delta$ or $\nabla$ key to display IMM SCAN: Y, and press ENTER.
+Use the $\bullet$ or $\bullet$ key to display IMM SCAN: Y and press ENTER.